sourcelevel/guidelines/resources/process_workflow.md

 ## Introduction

-In this section we want to describe our process to create the User Stories and tasks in the ClubHouse board.
+In this section we want to describe our process to create the User Stories and tasks in the Shortcut board.

 ### User Story cards

-Each card in ClubHouse is called User Story (Story), it can be:
+Each card in Shortcut is called User Story (Story), it can be:

 *   Feature
 *   Chore